igobrilhante/spark-tutorial/README.md

 ## Using Intellij
 If you use Intellij as your IDE, we can create its project through the sbt plugin **sbt-idea**.
-To use it, we need to add (create if it does not exist) the following in **project/plugins.sbt**
+To use it, we need to add (create it if it does not exist) the following in **project/plugins.sbt**
 ```
 resolvers += "Sonatype snapshots" at "https://oss.sonatype.org/content/repositories/snapshots/"